Characteristics of Qualifying Disabilities

 A landlord cannot refuse to rent to you—and a realtor or private individual can't refuse to sell to you—based solely on the fact that you have a disability.
 A landlord must additionally make "reasonable" accommodations for your disability when you move in.

 This doesn't mean that he must install a wheelchair ramp for you because this would most likely represent what the law calls an "undue financial burden."
 But he must allow you to install a ramp at your own expense, and if you live in federally subsidized housing, the housing provider might be required to foot the bill with certain dollar limitations.
-Your landlord must allow you to keep a guide dog or therapy dog if one is required for your condition, even if he has a strict no-pet policy in place for other tenants.
+Your landlord must allow you to keep a guide dog or therapy dog if one is required for your condition, even if he has a strict no-pet policy in place for other tenants, he must make an exception to the no-pet rule for you.

 Even if you meet the definition of disability under FHA rules, you're not entitled to the FHA's protections if you pose a direct threat to other tenants' health or safety, or if renting to you would lead to substantial property damage.
 But a landlord can't decide you pose a threat on just a hunch—he must be able to point to specific past behavior that would justify either rejecting your rental application or evicting you.